arXiv/arxiv-docs/about/reports/2020_downloads_top_250_institutions.md

 | 249 | roma1.infn.it | 0.06% | 20320                                    |
 | 250 | univ-lyon1.fr | 0.06% | 20101                                    |

-(\*) Some institutions' downloads come from multiple domains which have been combined to report an aggregate number:

 (\**) Some institutions' downloads were created via an alternative method due to anomalies and are noted by the parentheses around the rank number.